 To qualify as an emergency escape and rescue opening under Florida codes, your egress windows need to have a minimum opening of 5.7 square feet in general, with that reduced to a mere 5 square feet for grade floor windows—that is, windows with a sill less than 3.6ft above or below a level ground floor.

 This requirement is reduced by 5% for replacement windows, making the measurements for general windows and grade floor openings 5.42 square feet and 4.75 square feet, respectively.

 2) Minimum Opening Height and Width

-For example, under Florida building code, an emergency escape window needs to exit into an actual escape route (a public space, back yard or pathway) with access to a public way or a screened area which exits away from the building.
+For example, under the current Florida building code, an emergency escape window needs to exit into an actual escape route (a public space, back yard, or pathway) with access to a public way or a screened area that exits away from the building.

 Looking for a copy of Florida's full building code on accessibility?
 Click here for a web-viewable copy.

 Why Impact Products Make Perfect Egress Window Options

 If you're in the market for egress windows, you will do well to consider impact windows and doors.
 These products can only adhere to the above-stated requirements but also provide multiple desirable benefits for South Florida homes.

 Impact windows and doors provide the following benefits:

 Impact windows provide reliable longevity in all types of weather conditions.
 They're also easy to operate and work when you need them most - such as in the case of a fire or other emergency.
 You can rest assured that every piece of an impact window will reliably work years down the road, unlike the breakdown that normally occurs with traditional windows.